-Lucky me – to have met Prince Charles up close and personal, however briefly.
+Lucky me – I met King Charles III – when he was still Prince Charles – up close and personal, however briefly.

 He was in Austin to celebrate the Texas Sesquicentennial (150th Birthday), and I was there to film him cutting the world’s largest birthday cake with Sam Houston’s sword.